 Better orgasms and no leaks: Tips for a strong pelvic floor

-"I had had three kids and was a bit leaky," says Elaine Miller.
-Her experience is very common, so now she teaches others how to strengthen their pelvic floor muscles.

-Squeeze along as she shares some exercises with a group of mums.
+Squeeze along with Elaine Miller as she shares some exercises with a group of mums.

 -